dorianmeric/docs-to-ai/README.md

 - Detect topics from folder names
 - Extract and chunk text from each PDF
 - Tag chunks with their topic
-- Store everything in ChromaDB
+- Store everything in chromadb

 Example output:
 ```